Ricks-Lab/benchMT/README.md

 ## Development Plans and Known Limitations
 * Currently, running more than one job at a time on a single GPU is not supported.
-* Consider using opencl instead of lshw to get valid GPU compute platforms, but maybe won't work for cuda apps.
+* Consider an alternative to lshw to get valid GPU compute platforms, since lshw doesn't check for compute capability.
-* Jobs that error out should say something other than complete in the status display.